Why I'm Sure Richard Hillyard is the Culprit

 That day, August 16, many sex-wanted ads were forged in my name to fifty (yes, that's 50) sex-related newsgroups, with pornographic pictures attached.
-Other posts were forged in the Turner's name, and included his person's fax number at work.
+Other posts were forged in the Turner's name, and included his personal fax number at work.
 The posts came through interamp.com's news servers, which could easily be accessed by a user at the CDC.
 One of the forged messages ended with the line "Long Live the Duck."
 All of the 8/16 forgeries included an oddity in the headers that nobody I know of has ever seen in anyone but Hillyard's posts around that period--the X-No-Archive: Yes line appears twice.
-It appears in posts Hillyard made as email@example.com, firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+It appears in posts Hillyard made as firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and email@example.com.
 Those messages were posted through Hillyard's accounts at interamp.com, the CDC, and inetnow.net.

 Hillyard's former boss at the CDC, Jim Seligman, testified under oath that in August 1996 other CDC employees observed Hillyard 1) at a particular machine; 2) accessing sex-related sites on the internet; and that 3) their packet sniffer showed a high volume of traffic from his area to the internet with the words "sex" and with one of my email addresses repeated many times.